SoftUni-Internal/interactive-content/EN/02-Sets-and-Maps-Advanced/02-Types-of-Sets.md

 All VIP numbers start with digit.

 ## Input

-- Until **PARTY** command, you will receive guest invitations.
+- Until `PARTY` command, you will receive guest invitations.

-- Until **END** command, you will receive a second list with guests that actually cаme to the party.
+- Until `END` command, you will receive a second list with guests that actually cаme to the party.

 ## Output

-- On the first line print the count of the guests who didn't come to the party.
+- On the first line print the count of the guests who did not come to the party.

-- On the next lines print all guests, who didn't come to the party (**VIP must be first**).
+- On the next lines print all guests, who did not come to the party (**VIP must be first**).

 ## Examples
 | **Input** | **Output** |